Dynamical ideals and the axiom of choice: Simplicity

 Compared to the canonical amalgamation of Paolini and Shelah \cite{paolini:index}, the hereditary clause is added.

-\begin{theorem} Let $\mathcal{F}$ be a Fraisse class with hereditary canonical disjoint amalgamation, let $X$ be its limit structure, let $\Gamma$ be the group of all automorphisms of $X$ acting by application, and let $I$ be the ideal of finite sets on $X$.
+\begin{theorem} Let $\mathcal{F}$ be a Fraiss{\' e} class with hereditary canonical disjoint amalgamation, let $X$ be its limit structure, let $\Gamma$ be the group of all automorphisms of $X$ acting by application, and let $I$ be the ideal of finite sets on $X$.
 Then $\Gamma\acts X, I$ is a simple dynamical ideal. \end{theorem}

 \begin{proof} As a matter of terminology, say that a finite set $a\subset X$ is \emph{algebraically closed} if it is closed under all functions of $X$; $\mathrm{acl}(a)$ is the smallest algebraically closed subset of $X$ containing $a$.
 Let $C$ be the canonical amalgamation function on $\mathcal{F}$.
 Consider $\Gamma$ as a Polish group with the usual automorphism group topology.
 Let $a\subseteq b$ be finite subsets of $X$; I must prove that within $\pstab(a)$, the normal subgroup $\Delta$ generated by $\pstab(b)$ is equal to $\pstab(a)$ itself.
 I may assume that the sets $a, b$ are both algebraically closed.
 Since $\Delta$ is a group generated by an open subset of $\pstab(a)$, it is open, therefore closed.
 Thus, it is enough to show that $\Delta$ is dense in $\pstab(a)$.